• Skip to primary navigation

 Experience Rating

 Experience rating (ER) is supposed to encourage employers to make their workplaces healthier and safer and encourage return to work (by basing employer premiums on claims and costs).
-In reality, there is little to no evidence that experience rating accomplishes these goals – the WCB/WSIB’s own reports from the 1980s onwards have cast doubt on the ability of ER systems to create safe workplaces.
-On the contrary, as legal expert Marion Endicott explains, experience rating is detrimental to workers and employers because it provides employers with strong financial incentives to minimize costs by suppressing claims.
+In reality, there is little to no evidence that experience rating accomplishes these goals.
+On the contrary, experience rating is detrimental to workers and employers because it provides employers with strong financial incentives to minimize costs by suppressing claims.
+A new (2025- ) research project will study how jurisdictions across Canada, address claims suppression, with a focus on Ontario.
+It will investigate not only the impact of employer misconduct on under-reporting but also how WSIB policies and practices can pose unintended barriers to filing a claim.

-Workers in precarious employment are particularly vulnerable, with experience rating encouraging the growth of Ontario’s temporary employment agency industry in which employers outsource the more dangerous jobs and worker’s injury and illness risks.
+Workers in precarious employment have been particularly vulnerable, with experience rating encouraging the growth of Ontario’s temporary employment agency industry through which employers could outsource the more dangerous jobs and worker’s injury and illness risks.

 video of Marion Endicott's presentation to 2012 symposium on financial incentives

-Professor Arthurs’ 2012 report on WSIB funding identified the experience rating system as a “moral crisis” that must not be ignored and called for radical change or termination of the related programmes.
-Instead, the Board commissioned another report (2014) by Douglas Stanley which recommended embedding experience rating even more deeply into the system to achieve “insurance equity.”
-In 2015 the WSIB introduced a rate framework reform consultation.
+Professor Arthurs’ 2012 report on WSIB funding identified the experience rating system in its present practice as creating a “moral crisis” that must not be ignored and called for radical change to address claim suppression – and failing that, termination of the programmes.
+While a 2013 Prism report for the Board found claims suppression to be a real if unquantifiable problem, the 2014 commissioned Douglas Stanley report recommended embedding experience rating even more deeply into the system to achieve “insurance equity.”

 Same game under any other name….